john-science/mazelib/README.md

 1. Let C be a list of cells, initially empty.
 Add one cell to C, at random.
 2. Choose a cell from C, and carve a passage to any unvisited neighbor of that cell, adding that neighbor to C as well.
 If there are no unvisited neighbors, remove the cell from C.
-3. Repeat #2 until C is empty.
+3. Repeat step 2 until C is empty.

 ###### Notes